Mental Health Services in Maryland IEPs

 What mental health services are available through an IEP in Maryland?

 Maryland provides for school-based mental health services both as IEP-related services and through general school behavioral health frameworks.
-Under COMAR 13A.05.01.02 and 34 CFR 300.34, counseling services, psychological services, and social work services are recognized related services that must be included in a student's IEP when necessary for the child to benefit from special education.
-Maryland has invested significantly in school-based mental health through the Behavioral Health Integration in Maryland Schools (BHIMS) initiative and the Expanded School Behavioral Health (ESBH) program under Md.
-Code Ann., Health-Gen. § 7.5-301 et seq., which funds behavioral health clinicians in public schools.
-Students with mental health conditions that adversely affect educational performance may qualify under the 'Emotional Disability' (COMAR 13A.05.01.03(5)) or 'Other Health Impairment' categories.
-When behavior impedes learning due to mental health concerns, the IEP team must consider positive behavioral interventions and supports (COMAR 13A.05.01.08A).
-Maryland's IEP team includes the school psychologist and school counselor as needed, based on the child's needs.
-The IEP must document any counseling, psychological, or social work services with frequency, duration, and location (COMAR 13A.05.01.09A(7)).
-Maryland also has a Medicaid School Programs (MSP) initiative that allows LEAs to bill Medicaid for mental health and behavioral health services delivered to eligible students through the IEP, provided parental consent is obtained (Md.
+Under COMAR 13A.05.01.02 and 34 CFR 300.34, counseling services (including individual and group counseling by qualified professionals), psychological services (including assessments, consultation, and direct intervention), and social work services (including home visits, crisis intervention, and coordination with community agencies) are recognized related services that must be included in a student's IEP when necessary for the child to benefit from special education.
+The IEP must document each mental health related service with its frequency, duration, location, and projected start date (COMAR 13A.05.01.09(A)(7)).
+Maryland has invested significantly in school-based mental health through the Expanded School Mental Health (ESMH) Services program, formerly known as ESBH, codified under Md.
+Code Ann., Health-Gen. § 7.5-201 et seq. (as amended by HB 548/SB 529, Mental Health — School-Based Behavioral Health Services — Expansion, effective 2023), which funds licensed behavioral health clinicians (LCSWs, LCPCs, psychologists) in public schools across all 24 LEAs.
+These school-based services may be coordinated with the IEP but are also available to general education students.
+Students with mental health conditions that adversely affect educational performance may qualify for special education under the 'Emotional Disability' category (COMAR 13A.05.01.03(A)(4)) or 'Other Health Impairment' if the condition results in limited strength, vitality, or alertness (COMAR 13A.05.01.03(A)(9)).
+When behavior impedes learning due to mental health concerns, the IEP team must consider positive behavioral interventions and supports (COMAR 13A.05.01.08(A)).
+Maryland's Medicaid School Programs (MSP) initiative allows LEAs to bill Maryland Medicaid for mental health and behavioral health services delivered to Medicaid-eligible students through the IEP, provided parental consent is obtained and the service is documented as medically necessary; this does not relieve the LEA of its FAPE obligation (Md.
 Code Ann., Ed. § 8-418).
+Maryland also established the Maryland School Mental Health Alliance to coordinate school mental health resources statewide.

 What Maryland Requires